wejafoo/bin-go/README.md

 $  `cd bin-zsh && ln -s ~/bin  .`

 $   `echo 'export PATH=~/bin:${PATH}' >> ~/.zshrc`

+$   `go mod tidy`

+$   `go build -race -o ~/bin`

 ----

 ## Description

-This utility serves as a simplistic way to build/test/deploy any of the [Supported Environments]() with a single command that uses quasi-intelligent defaults based on the following order of precedence:
+This utility serves as a crude build/test/deploy for any of the [Supported Environments](#supported).
+When configured properly any supported environment should build a mife, bundle the artifacts, bundle the artifacts in a deployable image, and finally deploy the app to the
+specified target with a single command line capable of leveraging any combination of command line arguments, smart defaults, local config file, and/or ENV vars using the following order of precedence:

 1.  manual re-deployment of environment variables -- _( local IDE / remote GCP web UI / local gcloud )_
 1.  runtime environment deployment overrides -- _( docker-compose.yml / GCP cloudbuild.json )_